Update March 11, 2021: I’ve updated my review of SiteGround due to ongoing feedback and my own contacts with their team members.

 Using Git for Site Development

 First, of course, was the ability to SSH directly into the server.
 This allows one to make config and plugin edits directly.
 However, I had also grown to like the ability of using Git to make changes on my local dev install, and push those to production after testing.
 The added bonus was that SiteGround’s Git feature goes both ways.
 You can push changes from your local environment, but if you make a change in production, you can also pull that down to the dev environment to make sure things stay synchronized.
+Update: I never make changes in production anymore, not ever.

 In the process of setting up the Git integration, I accidentally removed a bunch of files from the server.
 As a result, I found myself needing to use the backup and restore function.
 Since I had opted for their GoGeek plan which came with Premium Backups, I was about to put it to the test.
 It allowed for a “fill” restoration, but the interface was not intuitive.
 I chatted with a very friendly support rep for a while, but neither of us seemed to know exactly the right buttons to push.
 So, I just guessed and (fortunately) got it right.
 Now, the GoGeek plan also comes with unlimited restores by their support staff.
 So I could have just asked them to do it for me.
 I’m sure the folks in charge of performing restores would have known exactly what to do, but it’s done and over now.

 After two weeks, there were a couple things I didn’t like.
 The first was that it took an unexpectedly long time to get my database imported.
 My database was larger than the limit for importing from cPanel, so I had to submit a ticket to have SiteGround do it for me.
 While I waited (not very patiently) there was a lack of progress updates for several hours.
 Something else, that didn’t really affect me too much, was the fact that their servers have a hard timeout of 30 seconds.
 I’ve encountered this numerous times in developing the EWWW Image Optimizer.
 Sometimes, you just can’t process an image in 30 seconds when a theme has generated 20 (or more) resizes.
-Fortunately, that was not an issue during testing, but it was something that still bothered me a bit.
+Fortunately, that was not an issue during testing, but it was something that still bothers me a bit.

 Lots to Love